18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 <div class="response-block">{{ "christine" | team_photo }}

-> “I fully enjoyed working on [Every Kid in a Park](https://www.everykidinapark.gov/) and seeing the positive feedback from everyone.
-I also liked working on [CALC](https://calc.gsa.gov/), a tool to help save taxpayer dollars and to help simplify a known annoying internal government process.” - {{ "christine" | team_link}}
+<blockquote> “I fully enjoyed working on [Every Kid in a Park](https://www.everykidinapark.gov/) and seeing the positive feedback from everyone.
+I also liked working on [CALC](https://calc.gsa.gov/), a tool to help save taxpayer dollars and to help simplify a known annoying internal government process.” - {{ "christine" | team_link}}</blockquote>

 <div class="response-block">{{ "raphy" | team_photo }}